 In 2019, Ernst & Young surveyed 2,000 investors across 26 countries on various topics surrounding the wealth management scene.
 This is what they found.

-So what does this tell us about consumers’ behaviour?
-First of all consumer’s behaviour is definitely evolving and it’s evolving fast.
+So what does this tell us about consumers’ behavior?
+First of all consumer’s behavior is definitely evolving and it’s evolving fast.

 In 2016, 18% of clients used mobile applications as their primary channel with a projected 6% increase by 2018.
 And once again, as consumers, we underestimated the rate of change.
 The actual percentage of clients who use mobile applications doubled from the amount in 2016.
 Coupled with those who prefer website access, ⅔ of clients prefer digital platforms as their primary channel.

-Smart phones have only become smarter.
+Smartphones have only become smarter.
 Everything can be done at the touch of a button, from grocery shopping to finding jobs.
-The convenience and efficiency are the main drivers behind increasing preference from clients.
+Convenience and efficiency are the main drivers behind increasing preference from clients.

 The answer is no.

 The gap is even wider.
-Although a large portion of the clients use mobile applications for basic tasks, there has been an increasing popularity in using apps for advanced activities as well- such as portfolio management, and advice-related tasks.
+Although a large portion of the clients uses mobile applications for basic tasks, there has been increasing popularity in using apps for advanced activities as well- such as portfolio management, and advice-related tasks.

 These percentages are expected to increase over the coming years with advancement in wealth management tech and ease of use for clients of all ages.

 Another compelling observation found that in correlation with the complexity of tasks, the client’s preference for digital assistant or chatbot increases as well.

 A survey conducted in 2018 found that only 1.4% of respondents are currently using digital assistants.
 However, it is projected to increase eight times the amount in the future.
 The demand for digital assistants is not restricted to only simple tasks.
 Clients are actually more inclined to use digital assistants for complex tasks such as advice-related activities.